 The Center for Frontiers of Subsurface Energy Security (CFSES) is pursuing scientific understanding of multiscale, multiphysics processes to ensure safe and economically feasible storage of carbon dioxide and other byproducts of energy production without harming the environment.

-CFSES Wins 2nd Place in EFRC Poetry of Science Contest
+CFSES Wins "Best Narrative" in DOE Intersection of Sound and Science Podcast Contest

 June 28 -The Department of Energy Office of Science announced the five winners of the "Intersection of Sound and Science Podcast" contest, and the CFSES entry was recognized for "Best Narrative."
 Congratulations to Anastasia Ilgen and Victoria Osborne on a job well done!

 Sound to Analyze, Interpret, and Understand Data from Experiment and Theory, Overall Winner - Interfacial Dynamics in Radioactive Environments and Materials (IDREAM) led by Pacific Northwest National Laboratory